puppetlabs/.github/profile/README.md

 - 🦊 https://voxpupuli.org
 - 🎙 https://dev.to/puppet

-Don't foreget that all participation is governed by our [Code of conduct](https://pup.pt/conduct).
+Don't forget that all participation is governed by our [Code of conduct](https://pup.pt/conduct).

 ### 🎁 Contributing to the ecosystem